No3371/StatePatternCSharp/README.md

 ## FAQ
 - The abstract methods in States are so annoying!
 How would I type all those for every state?

     This is actually the simplest yet most usable interface I figured.
-I personally use IDE (VSCode + Omnisharp) to populate stuff in less than a second so it's not a deal IMO.
+I personally use IDE (VSCode + Omnisharp, QuickFix - AutoImplmenting) to one-click populate stuff so it's solvable problem in my opinion.

 - Why States are sub-classes of StateMachines?